-As evidenced in Table E.1, our IV estimates are robust to large violations of exogeneity of the instrument: β would still be significant at the 10% level if the direct effect of the instrument on wages were as large as 87% of the reduced-form estimate in France, 80% in Germany and 57% in Portugal.
+As a second step, we quantify the exogeneity violation that our models may tolerate using the method presented in Section 2.2.
+As evidenced in Appendix Table E.1, our IV estimates are robust to large violations of exogeneity of the instrument: $\hat{\beta}$ would still be significant at the 10% level if the direct effect of the instrument on wages were as large as 87% of the reduced-form estimate in France, 80% in Germany and 57% in Portugal.
 We consider such large violations as unlikely given the stability of our estimates when controlling for the 4-digit national occupational shares in new hires.
 In Denmark, our estimate is robust to violations of exogeneity as large as 74% of the effect obtained with the reduced form, which still allows us to draw conclusions - although cautiously - from our findings.

-For the sake of cross-country comparability, we measure labour market concentration using a firmmunicipality concept, i.e. considering that an employer is composed of all its establishments located in a given municipality - see Section 1 above.29 Since this definition is not quite standard in the literature, for countries in which we can identify establishments and aggregate them nationwide into firms, we re-run our estimates using this more standard definition of employers.
-The results are presented in Appendix Table C.3.
+For the sake of cross-country comparability, we measure labour market concentration using a firm-by-municipality concept, i.e. considering that an employer is composed of all its establishments located in a given municipality - see Section 1 above.43 Since this definition is not quite standard in the literature, for countries in which we can identify establishments and aggregate them nationwide into firms (i.e. all but Germany), we re-run our estimates using this more standard definition of employers.
+The results are presented in Appendix Table C.5.
 The elasticity of wages with respect to labour market concentration is similar to that estimated in Table 1 for France (-0.024) and Portugal (-0.021).
 It is even larger for Denmark (-0.051), although less precisely estimated.
 This suggests that our main results are not driven by the specificity of the employer concept that we use.

 Our estimates could also be sensitive to the definition of local labour markets based on functional areas.
-Appendix Tables C.4 and C.5 provide robustness checks using alternatively FUAs and NUTS-3 regions to define local labour markets.
-The results are stable, thus suggesting that the choice of functional areas does not affect our findings in a major way.30
+Appendix Tables C.6 and C.7 provide robustness checks using alternatively FUAs and NUTS-3 regions to define local labour markets.
+The results are stable, thus suggesting that the choice of functional areas does not affect our findings in a major way.44